Aerocqt/oneui-lockscreen-font-ext/README.md

   ### Special Thanks
 - All fonts designers for their incredible products
+- Fonts designers can message me though @HeheJuice on Telegram to remove your fonts in the module if you don't want (Sorry for disturb)

   ### Notice
 - If you are going to share this to your video platforms,you MUST add the link of GitHub to ensure the credit of Maker and Fonts designers
 - You are not allowed to RE-UPLOAD without permission
 - Project WILL turn private or deleted if I found such situation
+- HeheJuice reserves the right of final interpretation